Funding

 Funding community led local development in Moray

-The fund is supported by a Scottish Government grant for community led local development in Moray.
+The Moray Local Action Fund is supported by a Scottish Government grant for community led local development in Moray.

 The fund is intended to enable community led activity focusing on our main aim of supporting a just transition to a Wellbeing Economy working for people, places and planet, as set out in our Community Led Vision for Moray.